Dickinson-COMP-491-492/website/docs/01-intro.md

 ## Course Introduction

 ### Overview
-Overview of course content and structure; Syllabus w/ assignment types and grading; Pre-survey; Discussion of perceptions of H/FOSS; Machine assignments; Discussion of Slack live-log expectations.
+Overview of course content and structure; Syllabus w/ assignment types and grading; Pre-survey; Discussion of perceptions of H/FOSS; Discussion of Slack live-log expectations.

 ### Hands-On Work